netdata/go.d.plugin/agent/README.md

 This library is a tool for writing [netdata](https://github.com/netdata/netdata) plugins.

-We strongly believe that custom plugins are very important and they must be easy to write.
+We strongly believe that custom plugins are very important, and they must be easy to write.

 Definitions:
  - orchestrator
  > plugin orchestrators are external plugins that do not collect any data by themselves.
-Instead they support data collection modules written in the language of the orchestrator.
+Instead, they support data collection modules written in the language of the orchestrator.
 Usually the orchestrator provides a higher level abstraction, making it ideal for writing new data collection modules with the minimum of code.

  - plugin
  > plugin is a set of data collection modules.